-The objective of this Stakeholder Guideline (SG-8) is to provide a detailed description of the standard tasks of a Research Lead.
-The intended users of this SG are those who have been assigned as the Lead of a research project.
+The objective of this Stakeholder Guideline (SG-9) is to provide a detailed description of the standard tasks of a Research Scientist.
+The intended users of this SG are those who have been assigned to provide science activities on a research project.